 What is a fracture?

-A fracture occurs when a bone is subjected to forces stronger than it can handle.
-This injury can affect any bone in the body, from the hands, upper body, legs, and knee.
+A fracture, or a broken bone, occurs when a bone is subjected to external forces stronger than it can handle.
+This injury can affect any bone in the body, from the upper body, down to your feet.

-Although this condition is not life-threatening, it is painful and can interfere with daily activities.
-Swift medical treatment is necessary to reduce the risk of complications and ensure proper healing.
+Although a fracture is painful and can interfere with daily activities, it's not a life-threatening condition.
+However, a swift medical treatment is necessary to reduce the risk of complications and ensure proper healing.

 Bone fractures causes

-The primary cause of this condition is physical trauma, such as:
+The primary cause of a broken bone is physical trauma, such as:

 Traffic accidents

-Additionally, there are a few factors that can increase the risks of injuries, including:
+Additionally, there are a few factors that can increase the risks of fracture, including:

 Overuse or repetitive movements that place stress on the bone during physical activity.